 There are so many pizzas it's hard to know where to start.
-The pizza we used for our tests were the 11", frozen, self rising type.
-They were all baked at 350°F for 8 - 20 minutes, and our results were great on all of them.
+The pizza we used for our tests were the 11", frozen, self rising type from the grocery store.
+They were all baked at 350°F for 8 - 20 minutes on FAKIROTM Heat Plates (see page 12), and our results were great on all of them.
 (The pizza manufacturers suggested a temperature of 400°F for 20-30 minutes).